voxeet/comms-app-react-events/README.md

 * A Netlify account to which you're logged into
 * Your Dolby.io App key and secret
-* [Optional] Publisher and Subcriber tokens for PubNub.
+* [Optional] Publisher and Subcriber tokens, along with the secret key for PubNub.
 This is only needed if you would like to experience chat and promoting viewers to host.

 Refer to [this guide](#how-to-get-a-dolbyio-account) on how to obtain your Dolby.io tokens and [this guide from PubNub](https://www.pubnub.com/tutorials/javascript-sdk-chat-app/?step=set-up-environment) on how to obtain your PubNub tokens.